lollcat/se3-augmented-coupling-flows/README.md

 ## TODO
 - make bijectors work nicely for batched and unbatched data, and add to tests
+- add test for initialising flow to the identity transformation

 First `bijector_nice.py` is super simple, so is best for sanity checking the augmented flow idea
 - Test on simple target function (`target.double_well.py`).
 Does it train?
 Further checks that the resultant flow is equivariant.

+-`bijector_scale_and_shift_along_vector.py` identity init is not giving valid grads

 Then
  - Make proper SE(n) net.